Munger: Rail

-Munger has two railway stations known as: Jamalpur Junction and Munger Railway Station.
+Munger has two railway stations: Jamalpur Junction and Munger Railway Station.
 The former is the main railhead for the city while the latter, which was earlier called Purabsarai Railway Station, acts as suburban facility.
 Stations are connected with Sahibganj Loop.

 The rail system provides connection to cities such as New Delhi, Mumbai,Surat, Yesvantpur Junction, Jamshedpur, Jammu Tawi, Dibrugarh, Guwahati, Lucknow, Patna, Ranchi, Agartala, Hyderabad, Deoghar Junction, Muzaffarpur Junction and Dhanbad.
 The Munger Ganga Bridge, which takes both rail and road-traffic, connects Munger to the nearby cities of Begusarai, Saharsa Junction, Katihar and Khagaria Junction as well as various districts of North Bihar.
 The bridge is the third-largest rail-cum-road bridge in India.